Who is winning the race to mass-market electric vehicles?

 Quick Job Search

 The race towards mass-market electric vehicles (EVs) is heating up.
-While Tesla seemed the obvious frontrunner for a number of years, thanks to their superior knowledge in creating batteries, traditional car manufacturers with their years of expertise have now turned towards EV technology.
+Even with Tesla as the apparent frontrunner for several years, traditional car manufacturers have now turned towards EV technology.

 The race for EV dominance has, in part, been influenced by increasing tension between the U.S. and China.
 Tariffs are stemming the flow of traditional combustion vehicles.
 This is worsened by a slow-down in demand for such vehicles in China and Europe.

 Then there’s legislative action that will drive demand.
-From 2040, the UK Government will ban the sale of all new diesel and petrol vehicles, meaning EV will become the norm in little over 20 years.
+From 2040, the UK Government will ban the sale of all new diesel and petrol vehicles, meaning electric vehicles will become the norm in a little over 20 years.

 To gain a foothold in the battle for EV dominance, manufacturers must invest in the right skills.

 "It's clear we have to understand the chemicals in the battery to develop better batteries and extend the range of the vehicle."

-Auto manufacturers also face competition from tech companies, as businesses traditionally operating outside of the sector seek new opportunities.
+Auto manufacturers also face competition from tech companies, as businesses traditionally operating outside of the sector are now seeking new opportunities.
 Bosch, for example, has over 2000 engineers dedicated to EV technology.

-Automotive companies looking to invest in EV-ready talent must consider a different hiring approach.
-Whereas direct automotive experience was prerequisite in the past, companies are casting their net wider to find software, AI and UX experience from related fields.
+To stay competitive, automotive companies looking to invest in EV-ready talent must consider a different hiring approach.
+Whereas direct automotive experience was a prerequisite in the past, companies should now be casting their net wider to find software, AI and UX experience from related fields.

-Upskilling the current workforce is also key, given the petrol/diesel ban coming into force from 2040.
-The move towards EV signals an evolution for the industry and the workers within it – developing creative thinking, adaptability and agility should be a top priority.
+Upskilling the current workforce is also key, given the petrol and diesel ban coming into force from 2040.
+The move towards electrification signals an evolution for the industry and the workers within it.
+Developing creative thinking, adaptability and agility should be a top priority.

-The race for market supremacy is not a one-man effort - it's more of a relay, involving many moving parts and people.
+The race for market supremacy is not a one-person effort - it's more of a relay involving many moving parts and people.
 Manufacturers won't get ahead on their own steam.
 Instead, developing the right skills internally and hiring external talent will give them a competitive edge.